|12-13-2014, 01:19 PM||#1|

 (I believe this was the 3rd water crossing.
 I took the pic right after a lot of rain.
 The front wheel was completely covered when I crossed on the far side of this picture.)

-(It's a long way down if you mess up!)
+(Easy on the throttle when you go up.
+It's a long way down if you mess up!)

 There are a few campsites along the way as well.
 At the top, this path will take you via gravel road to Max Patch bald.